 PMW operates by reading an input file containing an encoded description of the music; such a file can be constructed using any text editor or word processor.
 The music encoding is very straightforward and compact, and quick to enter.

-The output of PMW is a PostScript file that can be printed on a PostScript printer, or viewed on screen or printed on a non-PostScript printer by the use of GhostScript.
+The output of PMW is a PostScript file that can be printed on a PostScript printer, or viewed on screen, printed on a non-PostScript printer, or turned into a PDF by the use of GhostScript.

 PMW comes with a PostScript outline font that contains all the musical shapes (notes, rests, accidentals, bar lines, clefs, etc.) that it requires.
 There is a man page for the command line options, and a 180-page manual that is distributed as a PDF file.

 The PMW input encoding is designed to be easy for a musician to remember.
 It makes use of as many familiar musical notations as possible within the limitations of the computer's character set.
 Normally it will be input by a human using any available word processor or text editor.
-There is no reason, however, why PMW input should not form the output of some other computer program that captures (or generates) music in another fashion.
+However, PMW input could also be the output of another computer program that captures (or generates) music.

-PMW has many features which enable it to print a wide variety of music using standard notation.
+PMW has many features which enable it to typeset a wide variety of music using standard notation.
 A number of these are listed below.
 The extensive manual describes the input notation in detail.